top of page

 The noun 'ethnology' is derived from two Greek roots: 'ethnos,' meaning 'nation' or 'people,' and 'logia,' which signifies 'the study of' or 'knowledge.'
 When combined, 'ethnology' represents the field of study that focuses on the systematic and comparative examination of different cultures, societies, and ethnic groups.
 Ethnologists seek to understand and analyze the diverse customs, traditions, social structures, and belief systems of various human populations.
 This term's etymology highlights its essential purpose as the scientific pursuit of knowledge about the rich tapestry of human societies, emphasizing the importance of cross-cultural understanding and the rigorous examination of the differences and similarities among different ethnic and cultural groups.

-Quiz: Find the meaning of the noun ethnology:
+Find the correct meaning of the noun ethnology:

 Try Again!